lucasdavid11/pysnake/README.md

 # About the project

-pygame is a snake game made and styled by Lucas David Roscziniak Costa
+pysnake is a snake game made and styled by Lucas David Roscziniak Costa

 # Technologies used